top of page

 Regulatory Guidelines for Fuse and Circuit Breaker Installations in Campervans (BS 7671 & NEC)

 Correctly fusing your campervan's electrical system is essential for safety and compliance.
-Both the BS 7671: IET Wiring Regulations (UK) and the NEC (National Electrical Code) (USA) provide detailed guidelines for using fuses and circuit breakers in campervans to protect against overcurrent and electrical faults.
-Below are the key sections from each standard that apply to fuse and circuit breaker installations in your campervan electrical system.
+Both the BS 7671: IET Wiring Regulations (UK) and the NEC (USA National Electrical Code) provide detailed guidelines for using fuses and circuit breakers in campervans to protect against overcurrent and electrical faults.
+We summarise the general principles of safe fusing below, but take a look at our detailed article on regulatory guidelines for a full breakdown.

 General Fuse and Circuit Breaker Guidelines for Campervans (Cross-regulation)